Nach Baliye 9: Shraddha Arya And Alam Makkar To Be Eliminated; Vishal-Madhurima Among Top 5 Jodis!

 Who Will Bag The Trophy?

-Shantanu and Nityami are known for their amazing performances; even Prince-Yuvika, Anita-Rohit and Aly-Natasha too have been constantly performing well.
+Shantanu and Nityami are known for their amazing performances; even Prince-Yuvika, Anita-Rohit and Aly-Natasha have been constantly performing well.
 Well, it will be tough to predict or decide who will bag this season's trophy.

 Most Read: Yeh Hai Mohabbatein Spin-off: Not Karan Wahi, But Abrar Qazi & Sargun Kaur To Play Leads!